KarlK90/yaemk-split-kb/docs/index.md

 # Build Guide

-**DISCLAIMER: At the time of writing (9th of April 2021) there is a world wide on-going semiconductor shortage, both MCUs of the YAEMK the [STM32F303CCT6](https://www.oemsecrets.com/compare/1/EUR/STM32F303CCT6) and [GD32VF103CBT6](https://www.oemsecrets.com/compare/1/EUR/GD32VF103CBT6) are affected of this shortage and are out of stock.
+**DISCLAIMER: At the time of writing (11th of May 2021) there is a world wide on-going semiconductor shortage, both MCUs of the YAEMK the [STM32F303CCT6](https://www.oemsecrets.com/compare/1/EUR/STM32F303CCT6) and [GD32VF103CBT6](https://www.oemsecrets.com/compare/1/EUR/GD32VF103CBT6) are affected of this shortage and are out of stock.
 The GD32VF103CBT6 can be sourced from devboards like the Sipeed Longan Nano, but desoldering requires a hot air station.
-Also the GD32VF103 requires setting up a [GCC RISC-V toolchain](https://github.com/riscv/riscv-gnu-toolchain), a recent `dfu-util` with fixes for the DFU bootloader and the [ChibiOS port](https://github.com/ChibiOS/ChibiOS-Contrib/pull/266) that is needed for QMK support is bleeding edge!
-Use at your own risk.**
+Also the GD32VF103 requires installing a [GCC RISC-V toolchain](https://www.embecosm.com/resources/tool-chain-downloads/#riscv-stable), a recent `dfu-util` with fixes for the DFU bootloader.**

 The complete design including [schematics](https://github.com/KarlK90/yaemk-split-kb/tree/main/PCB), [gerbers](https://github.com/KarlK90/yaemk-split-kb/tree/main/PCB/gerbers), [pcb smt assembly files](https://github.com/KarlK90/yaemk-split-kb/tree/main/PCB/assembly) and a [acrylic plate case](https://github.com/KarlK90/yaemk-split-kb/tree/main/Case) are open source and available in the repository.
 The complete project can be opened with the open source [KiCad EDA](https://www.kicad.org/).